MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 <!--However, it can be integrated with external job portals to push learner progress and course certificates using the REST APIs.

-For more information, please reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630) on how to integrate the platform with external application.
+For more information, please reach out to us [**via HelpDesk**](https://aka.ms/cthelpdesk) on how to integrate the platform with external application.

-NOTE: THIS SECTION IS HIDDEN UNTIL THE APIs BECOME AVAILABLE -->
+Note  : THIS SECTION IS HIDDEN UNTIL THE APIs BECOME AVAILABLE -->

 ### Is e-commerce and payment integration available on the platform?
 Can I use Community Training to sell courses directly to end users?